 Spent and Committed to Date: This is the sum of the “Spent to Date” and “Committed

 Services” amounts through the most recent quarter end.
-The “Committed Services” amount
+The Committed Services amount

-does not include the “Spent to Date” amounts.
+does not include the Spent to Date amounts.
 Remaining Budget: This is the difference

 between the “Approved Budget” and the “Total Spent and Committed to Date” amounts.